Menu

 Q

-How many tons of garbage do you come in on 5:1 days?
+5: How many tons of garbage do you get in on a day?

 A

-From Monday to Saturday, Friday is the most common, about 1,200 tons, and water and Thursday are the least 450 tons.
-The average carry-over per week, including Sunday, is 5,600 tons.
+From Monday to Saturday, Friday is the most expensive, about 1,200 tons, and water and Thursday are the least about 450 tons.
+The average carry-in amount for a week, including Sunday, is 5,600 tons.
 (From late January 2019, the Kanazawa Plant started accepting 24 hours a day, and about 100 tons came in on Sunday.)

 ※It varies depending on the season.